Monoisotopic mass

-Monoisotopic mass (M_{mi}) is one of several types of molecular masses used in mass spectrometry.
-The theoretical monoisotopic mass of a molecule is computed by taking the sum of the accurate masses (including mass defect) of the most abundant naturally occurring stable isotope of each atom in the molecule.
-It is also called the exact (a.k.a. theoretically determined) mass.
-For small molecules made up of low atomic number elements the monoisotopic mass is observable as an isotopically pure peak in a mass spectrum.
+Monoisotopic mass (M_{mi}) is one of several types of molecular masses used in mass spectrometry.The theoretical monoisotopic mass of a molecule is computed by taking the sum of the accurate masses (including mass defect) of the most abundant naturally occurring stable isotope of each atom in the molecule.
+It is also called the (theoretical) exact mass.
 This differs from the nominal molecular mass, which is the sum of the mass number of the primary isotope of each atom in the molecule and is an integer.
-It also is different from the molar mass, which is a type of average mass.
-For some atoms like carbon, oxygen, hydrogen, nitrogen, and sulfur, the M_{mi} of these elements is exactly the same as the mass of its natural isotope, which is the lightest one.
+It also is different from the molar mass or the average molecular weight, which uses the (abundance-weighted) average atomic masses.

+For small molecules made up of low-atomic-number elements, the monoisotopic mass is observable as a peak in a mass spectrum.
+For some atoms like carbon, oxygen, hydrogen, nitrogen, and sulfur, the M_{mi} of these elements is exactly the same as the mass of its lightest isotope.
 However, this does not hold true for all atoms.
 Iron's most common isotope has a mass number of 56, while the stable isotopes of iron vary in mass number from 54 to 58.
-Monoisotopic mass is typically expressed in daltons (Da), also called unified atomic mass units (u).
+Monoisotopic mass is typically expressed in daltons (Da).